wonders of tanzania

 The Southern Sun Dar es Salaam Hotel (1 night) offers the exotic African appeal of a tranquil oasis amid a bustling capital city. https://www.tsogosun.com/southern-sun-dar-es-salaam

 The Maru Maru Hotel Zanzibar (1 night) offers 5-star quality, blending classic Zanzibar style and modern luxuries, just steps from the city’s historical wonders.
-A rooftop pool deck offers 360 degree views over the city. www.marumaruzanzibar.com
+A rooftop pool deck and restaurant offers 360 degree views over the city. www.marumaruzanzibar.com

 Please note that all accommodations are subject to final confirmation based on availability – comparable hotels will be substituted as required.